 - Loss of speech, vision and/or hearing

 Memory and the ability to think logically, coherently and with reasonable speed are also affected in many TBI cases.
-Obviously that is a serious obstacle to leaning, employment, social interaction, and most other human activities.
+Obviously that is a serious obstacle to learning, employment, social interaction, and most other human activities.
 It also places tremendous burdens on those who care for the victim.

 Many serious TBI victims experience a true personality change; caregivers and family report that the victims are simply not who they were before the accident.
 Significant changes in mood and emotional control are also fairly common.

-Get Legal Help in Texas
+Get Legal Help in Dallas, TX

 Traumatic brain injury cases are complex and there is no way to overstate the importance of the outcome to the victims.
 There is no substitute for experience with the subtleties involved in identifying the extent of the injury and the resulting damages.
 It takes experience to anticipate the many ways that the defendants are likely to react to the claim.

-Dallas attorney Aaron Herbert has 14 years experience in this field, with 50 trial verdicts to his credit.
+Dallas personal injury attorney Aaron Herbert has 14 years of experience in this field, with 50 trial verdicts to his credit.
 Many more cases have been successfully settled before the time and expense of a trial.
 He is a Board Certified Personal Injury Trial Specialist, a member of the Million Dollar Advocates Forum.

 If you need advice on a TBI case in the Dallas-Ft.
 Worth and surrounding areas, or anywhere in Texas, call the Law Offices of Aaron Herbert today.